 At 9 years old, the writer was first published in the El País newspaper when he translated The Happy Prince by Oscar Wilde from English to Spanish.
 This is the only time that the author ever signed his name as simply “Jorge Borges”.
 During his childhood years, Jorge Luis Borges had a rough time and was constantly made fun of and humiliated by his classmates at his school in the Palermo neighborhood.

 The Borges family moved to Europe when Jorge’s father was forced to retire from his position as a professor due to a blindness disease that would greatly influence his son.
-They settled into the city of Geneva where Jorge Luis Borges would study French and teach himself German.
+They settled in the city of Geneva where Jorge Luis Borges would study French and teach himself, German.

 When Juan Perón took power in Argentina, Jorge Borges, an anti-Peronist, abandoned his regular position and dedicated himself to giving lectures throughout the Argentine provinces.